danvk/oldnyc/nyc/howto.md

-# How to do various things for Old NYC.
+# How to do various things for Old NYC

-(Suggest opening this file in TextMate or another editor that understands Markdown.)
+The web site and static data live over in https://github.com/oldnyc/oldnyc.github.io.

-## Bring up a demo
+## Setup

 Set up the Python environment: